SujoySaha88/ubuntuscripts/README.md

-# This repo contains Ubuntu Scripts
+# This repo contains ubuntu scripts